top of page

 The podcast reached the Top 5 in 24 of these countries, and the top two spots in a dozen (the United States, Canada, Croatia, Finland, Ireland, Luxembourg, the Netherlands, New Zealand, Peru, Romania, Singapore, and South Africa).
 In all, episodes of the Proof podcast were viewed or downloaded nearly 100,000 times in the weeks immediately preceding the 2020 U.S. presidential election.

-In January 2021, Seth founded Proof, a 14-section media outlet on Substack that became the top-ranked Culture substack in the world within its first 120 days of operation and is now ranked in the Top 15 of Substack’s newly developed U.S. Politics section.
+In January 2021, Seth founded Proof, a 14-section media outlet on Substack that became the top-ranked Culture substack in the world within its first 120 days of operation and is now ranked in the Top 25 of Substack’s newly developed U.S. Politics section.
 In 2022, Proof published the fourth book in the Proof series, Proof of Coup: How the Pentagon Shaped An Insurrection.
-The 250-page book, which focuses on events leading up to the armed attack on the United States Capitol on January 6, 2021, has now been read by tens of thousands of readers from around the world.
+The 250-page book, which focuses on events leading up to the armed attack on the United States Capitol on January 6, 2021, has been read by tens of thousands of readers from around the world.
+According to internal Substack data, Proof has subscribers in every state and in 158 of 195 foreign nations.

 You can find Proof at sethabramson.substack.com.